telerik/ajax-docs/general-information/troubleshooting/jquery-troubleshooting.md

 * [How To Use Unobtrusive Validation In .NET 4.5 Telerik Web Site / Telerik Web Application That Has jQuery Registered In RadScriptManager](#how-to-use-unobtrusive-validation-in-net-45-telerik-web-site--telerik-web-application-that-has-jquery-registered-in-radscriptmanager) — this section explains how touse unobtrusive validation in a web site that is created with the .NET 4.5 **Telerik Web Site** or **Telerik Web Application** template of Visual Studio and has jQuery registered with the RadScriptManager via a **ScriptReference** with **Name** property set to **jquery**.

-* [0x800a139e - JavaScript runtime error: SyntaxError](#0x800a139e---javascript-runtime-error-syntaxerror)—this section treats a jQuery runtime error in Visual Stutio output window when the project is started in debug mode in Internet Explorer.
+* [0x800a139e - JavaScript runtime error: SyntaxError](#0x800a139e---javascript-runtime-error-syntaxerror)—this section treats a jQuery runtime error in Visual Studio output window when the project is started in debug mode in Internet Explorer.

 >tip Most of the issues treated in this article stem from the Unobtrusive Validation mode.
-You can **avoid jQuery and validation problems** with a single line in the web.config that will **disable the Unobtrusive Valudation**.
+You can **avoid jQuery and validation problems** with a single line in the web.config that will **disable the Unobtrusive Validation**.
 >
 >    **web.config**
 >